WenvyG/ASRock-B460M-ITX-ac-Hackintosh/README-EN.md

-# This README may not go into details, if you have any questions, just ask me.
+# This README may be lacking in details and contains errors.
+If you have any questions, please feel free to ask me.